christinakim/christinakim.github.io/_posts/2021-04-11-scaling-laws-for-language-transfer-learning.md

 In my project, I continue the study of transfer between distributions and look at scaling between three other languages and English.
 Scaling laws for transfer are important because the scaling relationships explain how to work in limited data regimes.
 In an ideal world, one would have an infinite amount of data for a model to learn from.
 However, getting a large quantity of high quality data is a nontrivial, if not impossible, task and as a result, most problems exist in the low data regime.
 Before the Scholars program, I was a machine learning engineer and saw firsthand how costly it was in terms of both time and money to get good quality human labels for our tasks.
 Exploring the relationships between different languages can provide more insight on how to tackle low-resource languages and how to best leverage pre-trained language models.
 Given the real world limitations of data, the tradeoffs between budgeting for compute on larger models and budgeting for more fine-tuning data is an important practical relationship to understand.

 ## Experiment Methodology
 Building upon work from Scaling Laws for Transfer (Hernandez et. al. 2021), my experiments focused on exploring the relationships between fine-tuning on non-English languages.
 My experiments try to answer the question: **How much does pre-training on English help when transferring across different languages as we vary the dataset size and model size?**

 ### Pre-training
 I first trained English language models in a similar setup to Scaling Laws for Neural Language Models.
 I pre-trained decoder-only transformers of size 124M, 70M, 51M, 39M, 16M, 3.3M, non-embedding parameters with the same hyperparameters on [OpenWebtext2](https://openwebtext2.readthedocs.io/en/latest/)(65.86GB), an open-source version of WebText created by [Eleuther AI](https://www.eleuther.ai/).
 All models used Adam, a batch size of 512, context length of 1024 tokens, and a learning rate schedule with a 500 step linear warm-up with a cosine decay to 10% of the maximum learning rate.
 The text was encoded with a [GPT2 tokenizer](https://huggingface.co/transformers/model_doc/gpt2.html#gpt2tokenizer), a byte-level Byte-Pair Encoding tokenizer with a 50K vocab size.
 All models were trained for a total of 26 billion tokens with no repeats.
 The code to reproduce these pre-trained models is available on [GitHub](https://github.com/christinakim/scaling-laws-for-language-transfer), including model weights.
 As seen in the figure below comparing loss and model size, the models exhibit scaling laws as model size increases.
-However, the relationship isn’t exactly linear, suggesting that maybe the larger models are under-trained or the hyperparameters are not tuned thoroughly.
+However, the relationship isn’t exactly linear, suggesting that maybe the models are under-trained or the hyperparameters are not tuned thoroughly.

 ![image](/images/posts/scaling-laws-for-language-transfer/openwebtext2.png)
 {: .imgContainer1}
-*Fig 1.
-Training curves for transformers on OpenWebtext2* {: .image-caption}
+*Fig 2.
+Training curves for transformers on OpenWebtext2.
+The larger models overlap with each other early in training which suggest the hyperparameters are not tuned thoroughly.*
+{: .image-caption}

 ![image](/images/posts/scaling-laws-for-language-transfer/openwebtext2_compute.png)
 {: .imgContainer1}
-*Fig 2.
-Language modeling performance improves as parameters increases* {: .image-caption}
+*Fig 3.
+Language modeling performance improves as parameters increases, but the relationship is not linear.*
+{: .image-caption}